elvus/apiprinter/README.md

 Go to http://localhost:5000/printer to list your local printers

-Send a post json like as
+Send a post json like
 ```
 $.ajax({
   url:"http://localhost:5000/printer",